Bloombox/Java/README.md

 REST, using transcoding (docs coming soon on this too).

 In terms of Javaland, this client is built on Kotlin/Java and tested on JDK8.
-There isn't any particular reason it wouldn't work in earlier versions of the JDK or JRE, but YMMV as it's tested for now on JDK8.
+There isn't any particular reason it wouldn't work in earlier versions of the JDK or JRE, but YMMV as it's tested for now on Open JDK and Oracle JDK 8.

 ### Using the code